Advances and Open Problems in Federated Learning: Improving Efficiency and Effectiveness

-\citet{woodworth18graphoracle} highlights several gaps between upper and lower bounds for optimization relevant to the federated learning setting, particularly for ``intermittent communication graphs'', which captures local SGD approaches, but convergence rates for such approaches are not known to match the corresponding lower bounds.
+There are many open questions in federated optimization, even with IID data. \citet{woodworth18graphoracle} highlights several gaps between upper and lower bounds for optimization relevant to the federated learning setting, particularly for ``intermittent communication graphs'', which captures local SGD approaches, but convergence rates for such approaches are not known to match the corresponding lower bounds.
 In Table~\ref{tab:iid-convergence} we highlight convergence results for the convex setting.
 Whilst most schemes are able to reach the asymptotically dominant statistical term, none are able to match the convergence rate of accelerated mini-batch SGD.
 It is an open problem if federated averaging algorithms can close this gap.

 Local-update SGD methods where all $M$ clients perform the same number of local updates may suffer from a common scalability issue---they can be bottlenecked if any one client unpredictably slows down or fails.
 Several approaches for dealing with this are possible, but it is far from clear which are optimal, especially when the potential for bias is considered (see \cref{sec:fairness}). \citet{bonawitz19sysml} propose over-provisioning clients (e.g., request updates from $1.3 M$ clients), and then accepting the first $M$ updates received and rejecting updates from stragglers.
-A slightly more sophisticated solution is to fix a time window and allow clients to perform as many local updates $K_i$ as possible within this time, after which their models are averaged either by a central server.
+A slightly more sophisticated solution is to fix a time window and allow clients to perform as many local updates $K_i$ as possible within this time, after which their models are averaged by a central server. \citet{wang2020tackling} analyzed the computational heteogeneity introduced by this approach in theory.
 An alternative method to overcome the problem of straggling clients is to fix the number of local updates at $\tau$, but allow clients to update the global model in an asynchronous or lock-free fashion.
 Although some previous works \citep{zhang2015deep, Lian2018, dutta2018slow} have proposed similar methods, the error convergence analysis is an open and challenging problem.
 A larger challenge in the FL setting, however, is that as discussed at the beginning of \cref{sec:optimization}, asynchronous approaches may be difficult to combine with complimentary techniques like differential privacy or secure aggregation.

 Besides the number of local updates, the choice of the size of the set of clients selected per training round presents a similar trade-off as the number of local updates.
 Updating and averaging a larger number of client models per training round yields better convergence, but it makes the training vulnerable to slowdown due to unpredictable tail delays in computation/communication at/with the clients.